 - Dehydration, leading to heat exhaustion

 Need a Texas Energy Drink Lawyer?

 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.

 Collen’s amazing success in the courtroom and well known dedication to his clients has earned him the recognition of his peers as one of The Top Trial Lawyers in Texas.”

-The Clark Firm has assembled a team of trial lawyers with more than 100 years experience, participation in over 600 jury trials and $60 million in verdicts and/or settlements.
-Please use the form below to contact us for a free Energy Drink lawsuit review.
+The Clark Firm has assembled a team of trial lawyers with more than 100 years experience, participation in over 600 jury trials and $260 million in verdicts and/or settlements.
+Please use the form below to contact our Texas Energy Drink lawyers for a free lawsuit review.